Patch-MLP-Based Predictive Control: Simulation of Upstream Pointing Stabilization for PHELIX Laser System: Simulation Results and Discussion

 \subsection{Model stability}

 For the long-term simulation, a single model was trained on one 1\,min MAS segment and then kept fixed.
 The model was applied to all subsequent data collected over \(\sim 10\)\,h.
 Acquisition was intermittent rather than strictly periodic: most intervals were 5\,min, with occasional 10\,min gaps.
 In total, 110 valid 1\,min segments were obtained and used for evaluation.
 For each segment, predictions were generated and converted into simulated corrections following the procedure described above.
+The one-minute training segment and the 10\,h test dataset are fully disjoint, with the latter taken after the training data on the same day.
+No test-set information was used for model training, and no hyperparameter tuning was performed on the test data.
+All hyperparameters were fixed before evaluation, and the trained model was applied to the 10\,h dataset without further adjustment.

 As illustrated in Fig.~\ref{fig:gain}, we quantify performance using three dimensionless gain metrics -- RMS, P2V, and FWHM each defined as the ratio of the compensated residual to the original value, with values $< 1$ indicating improvement.